Find Grad Schools

 17 Yearly Graduations

 The 5th most popular school in the country for agronomy and crop science majors who are seeking their master's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 17 people received their master's degree in agronomy and crop science from NC State.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 #6